basho-labs/little_riak_book/en/03-developers.md

 <h4>N/R/W</h4>

 N is the number of total nodes that a value should be replicated to, defaulting to 3.
-But we can set this `n_val` to any number fewer than the total number of nodes.
+But we can set this `n_val` to less than the total number of nodes.

 Any bucket property, including `n_val`, can be set by sending a `props` value as a JSON object to the bucket URL.
 Let's set the `n_val` to 5 nodes, meaning that objects written to `cart` will be replicated to 5 nodes.